raelovejoy/raelovejoy/README.md

 ---

-## 🧠 B10
+## 🧠 Bio (01000010 01101001 01101111)

-I’m Rae — a queer, neurodivergent generalist, curious human, and lifelong tinkerer.
+I’m Rae (well, technically this is all just bits and bytes.
+Rae is an actual human...for better or for worse... out in 'the world' sans wide web).
-My work blends tech, philosophy, storytelling, and repair—exploring how systems function, feel, and fail, and what it takes to nurture ones worth keeping.
+My work blends tech, philosophy, storytelling, and repair(?... who/what wrote this..AI?)—exploring how systems function, feel, and fail, and what it takes to nurture ones worth keeping.

 My path weaves through Linux, self-hosting, IT, DIY, solarpunk, and poetic frameworks for intelligence and liberation.
-I value clarity, curiosity, and interconnection—and I’m here to co-create and document better patterns.
+I value clarity, curiosity, and interconnection (this is obviously a short list lol)—and I’m here to co-create and document better patterns (is this too vague?).

 ---